-"Stormwater Associated with Industrial Activity" means the discharge from any conveyance which is used for collecting and conveying stormwater and which is directly related to manufacturing, processing or raw materials storage areas at an industrial plant.
+w) "Stormwater Associated with Industrial Activity" means the discharge from any conveyance which is used for collecting and conveying stormwater and which is directly related to manufacturing, processing or raw materials storage areas at an industrial plant.
 The term does not include discharges from facilities or activities excluded from the NPDES program.
-For the categories of industries identified below in (I) through xi), the terms includes, but is not limited to stormwater discharges from industrial plant yards; immediate access roads and rail lines used or traveled by carriers of raw materials, manufactured products, waste material, or by-products used or created by the facility; material handling sites, refuse sites, sites used for the application or disposal of process wastewater (as defined at 40 CFR 401); sites used for the storage and maintenance of material handling equipment; sites used for residual treatment, storage or disposal; shipping and receiving areas; manufacturing buildings; storage areas (including tank farms) for raw materials and intermediate and finished products; and areas where industrial activity has taken place in the past and significant materials remain and are exposed to stormwater.
-For the categories of-industries identified below in (xi) the term includes only stormwater discharges from all areas listed in the previous sentence (except access roads) where material handling equipment or activities, raw materials, intermediate products, final products, access roads) where material handling equipment or activities, raw materials, intermediate products, final products, waste materials, by-products or industrial machinery are exposed to stormwater.
+For the categories of industries identified below in (i) through (xi), the terms includes, but is not limited to stormwater discharges from industrial plant yards; immediate access roads and rail lines used or traveled by carriers of raw materials, manufactured products, waste material, or by-products used or created by the facility; material handling sites, refuse sites, sites used for the application or disposal of process wastewater (as defined at 40 CFR Part 401); sites used for the storage and maintenance of material handling equipment; sites used for residual treatment, storage or disposal; shipping and receiving areas; manufacturing buildings; storage areas (including tank farms) for raw materials and intermediate and finished products; and areas where industrial activity has taken place in the past and significant materials remain and are exposed to stormwater.
+For the categories of industries identified below in (xi) the term includes only stormwater discharges from all areas listed in the previous sentence (except access roads) where material handling equipment or activities, raw materials, intermediate products, final products, waste materials, byproducts or industrial machinery are exposed to stormwater.
 For the purposes of the stormwater regulations (40 CFR Part 122.26), material handling activities include the storage, loading and uploading, transportation, or conveyance of any raw material, intermediate product, finished product, by-product or waste product.
 The term excludes areas located on plant lands separate from the plant's industrial activities, such as office buildings and accompanying parking lots as long as the drainage from the excluded areas is not mixed with stormwater drained from the above described areas.
-Industrial facilities (including industrial facilities that are Federally or municipally owned or operated that meet the description of the facilities listed in the paragraph (I)-(xi)) include those facilities designated under 122.26(a)(I)(v).
-The following categories of facilities are considered to be engaging in "industrial activity" for purposes of these regulations
+Industrial facilities (including industrial facilities that are Federally or municipally owned or operated that meet the description of the facilities listed in the paragraphs (i)-(xi)) include those facilities designated under 40 CFR Part 122.26(a)(i)(v).
+The following categories of facilities are considered to be engaging in "industrial activity" for purposes of these regulations: